Your duty of care to a rescued owl

 How to find a local bird rehabilitator

-If you are advising a non-internet user, tell them to look under ‘animal welfare societies’ and/or ‘conservation organisations’ in the Yellow Pages or ask a local vet if they know of a suitable person to take the owl.
-The BWRC publishes a list of rehabilitators on their website but does not vouch for their competence.
-Another possibility is to telephone Raptor Rescue who will recommend one of their ‘accredited rehabilitators’ or a bird of prey rescue centre in your area.
+Non-internet users can look under ‘animal welfare societies’ and/or ‘conservation organisations’ in the Yellow Pages or ask a local vet if they know of a suitable person to take the owl.
+Another possibility is to phone Raptor Rescue who will recommend one of their ‘accredited rehabilitators’ or a bird of prey rescue centre in your area.
 Failing this, they may recommend a falconry/bird of prey centre, a falconer, or someone who just keeps birds.
 If they do not have anyone in your area (not all of the country is covered) then they will give advice on how to make the bird comfortable and advise it is taken to the nearest vet.

 Contacting the RSPCA, the SSPCA or the USPCA

 If you cannot find a rehabilitator or vet who is experienced with birds, you should contact: